-These 11 charts on income inequality will make your head explode.
+These 11 charts on income inequality will make your head explode

 Like millions of Americans, top earners took a hit during the Great Recession.
 But when the slump officially ended, they bounced back much faster and further than most.
 In fact, more than half of all income gain during the six years following the downturn went to the top 1 percent.

 The situation for workers earning minimum wage remains bleak.
 In real dollars, the current federal minimum wage is worth 26 percent less than it was in 1970.
-Compare that to the increase in top incomes (like those of Trump's pick for Labor Secretary, fast-food CEO Andy Pudzer, a staunch opponent of minimum wage hikes).
+Compare that to the increase in top incomes (like those of Trump's pick for labor secretary, fast-food CEO Andy Puzder, a staunch opponent of minimum-wage hikes).

 The richest households have not only seen an upsurge in incomes, but also an accumulation of wealth in the form of property and assets.
-The recession tanked many American's net worth: The median household net worth dropped 45 percent between 2007 and 2010.
+The recession tanked many Americans' net worth: The median household net worth dropped 45 percent between 2007 and 2010.

 Here, too, the superrich are capturing the lion's share of gains.
 Since 1983, the 1 percent's share of total net worth has jumped to 37 percent, while the share of net worth held by the bottom 90 percent has slumped to 23 percent.
-"Income inequality has a snowballing effect on wealth distribution," Saez and Zucman wrote in a May paper in The Quarterly Journal of Economics. "[T]his snowballing effect has been sufficiently powerful to dramatically affect the shape of the US wealth distribution over the last 30 years."
+"Income inequality has a snowballing effect on wealth distribution," Saez and Zucman wrote in a May paper in the Quarterly Journal of Economics. "[T]his snowballing effect has been sufficiently powerful to dramatically affect the shape of the US wealth distribution over the last 30 years."

-Not all families benefited from the economic recovery equally.
+Not all families benefited equally from the economic recovery.
 The median wealth of white households remains 13 times more than that of black households and 10 times more than Latino households'.

 Education levels also affect income disparities.
 David Autor, an economist at the Massachusetts Institute of Technology, found that between 1979 and 2012, the gap in median earnings between high school-educated and college-educated households grew by $28,000.
 If these households benefited from the same income gain as the top 1 percent, they would have seen an increase of $7,000 each.

 Economic inequality also isn't distributed evenly geographically.
-Children growing up poor in Baltimore, Maryland, will make 17 percent less than the avergage low-income American by the time they becomes 26.
+Children growing up poor in Baltimore, Maryland, will make 17 percent less than the average low-income American by the time they becomes 26.
 But children family who live just 46 miles west in Montgomery County could earn 10 percent more than average low-income adults.

-For decades, Americans have assumed that they might be more prosperous than their parents.
+For decades, Americans have assumed they might be more prosperous than their parents.
 But that dream of upward mobility is becoming harder to realize.
 As research from the Equality of Opportunity Project shows, a child born in 1980 is half as likely to make more money than their parents by the time they reach adulthood, while a person born in 1940 had a 92 percent chance of doing so.
 And as more income has become concentrated at the very top, even children born into wealthy homes are seeing their prospects decline.